BDX-town/Mangane/docs/administration/yunohost.md

 **Upgrade**

-To upgrade Mangane, run the install commands again, on top of actual version.
+To upgrade Mangane, you only have to run the _install command_ again on top of actual version.